Anthony Yarde

 Anthony Yarde (/ˈjɑːrd/ YARD; born 13 August 1991) is a British professional boxer.
-He challenged for the WBO light-heavyweight title for the first time in 2019, and for the unified WBC, IBF and WBO titles in January 2023.
-He held the Commonwealth light-heavyweight title between 2021 and 2022.
+He has challenged for the World Boxing Organization (WBO) light-heavyweight title in 2019, and for the unified World Boxing Council (WBC), International Boxing Federation (IBF) and WBO titles in 2023.
+At regional level, he has held multiple light-heavyweight championships, including the Commonwealth title from 2021 to 2022.

 Professional career

+Early career

 Yarde began boxing competitively at a relatively late age and only had twelve amateur fights prior to turning professional.
 In May 2015, he made his professional debut with a second-round knockout (KO) victory over Mitch Mitchell.

 After compiling a record of 10–0 (9 KOs) he captured the Southern Area light-heavyweight title, dropping reigning champion Chris Hobbs to the canvas six times en route to a fourth-round technical knockout (TKO) victory on 20 May 2017 at the Copper Box Arena in London.

 Two months later he defeated Richard Baranyi via first-round TKO on 8 July at the Copper Box Arena, capturing the WBO European light-heavyweight title.

+Rise up the ranks

 He was scheduled to face Canadian boxer Ryan Ford, a former mixed martial artist, on 16 September 2017 for the vacant WBO Inter-Continental light-heavyweight title.
 Nobert Nemesapati was brought in as a replacement after Ford pulled out of the bout.
 After dropping his opponent to the canvas twice in the second round, Yarde captured his second regional title—retaining his WBO European title in the process—with a third-round stoppage via corner retirement (RTD).